 10. Teachers ensure that their own speaking, listening, writing & reading of English support pupils in developing their language & vocabulary well.

 1. Pupils develop detailed knowledge and skills across the curriculum, and as a result achieve well.
-This is reflected in results from national tests and examinations that meet government expectations, or in the qualifications obtained.
+This is reflected in the work pupils produce.